- NEW SOUTH WALES

 The UDRH Northern NSW works in collaboration with Hunter New England Health and the University of New England.

-Three Rivers UDRH is one of ARHEN’s newest members.
-It was created in 2017 when the Federal Government announced an expanded Rural Health Multidisciplinary Training Program to further boost Australia’s rural and remote health workforce.
+Three Rivers UDRH was created in 2017 when the Federal Government expanded the Rural Health Multidisciplinary Training Program to further boost Australia’s rural and remote health workforce.